 Muskingum College has been a member of the Ohio Athletic Conference (OAC) for more than half a century.
-As a member of the OAC, Muskingum College fields 17 varsity teams, nine men's and eight women's teams.
-Men's undergraduate intercollegiate varsity teams participate in baseball, basketball, cross country, football, golf, soccer, tennis, track and wrestling.
-The women's undergraduate athletic program at Muskingum offers intercollegiate competition in track, soccer, cross country, volleyball, basketball, softball, golf and tennis.
+As a member of the OAC, Muskingum College fields 19 varsity teams, comprised of ten men's and nine women's teams.
+Men's undergraduate intercollegiate varsity teams participate in baseball, basketball, cross country, football, golf, soccer, tennis, indoor track, outdoor track, and wrestling.
+The women's undergraduate athletic program offers intercollegiate competition in basketball, cross country, golf, soccer, softball, tennis, indoor track, outdoor track, and volleyball.
 The other nine colleges in the conference, which is the third oldest in the United States, are Baldwin-Wallace College, Capital University, Heidelberg College, Wilmington College, John Carroll University, Marietta College, Mount Union College, Ohio Northern University and Otterbein College.
 Muskingum College is also a member of the National Collegiate Athletic Association's (NCAA) Division III.

-The Recreation Center has a racquetball court, a free weight room and an aerobics/weight machine room for student use.
-Undergraduate students, faculty and staff are encouraged to participate in personal recreational activities or in the organized intramural program on campus (certain activities may be open to graduate students upon consultation with the Athletic Director).
+The Recreation Center and John Glenn Gym have two racquetball courts, an athletic weight room, two performance gyms, and a cardio-fitness center.
+Undergraduate students, faculty and staff are encouraged to participate in personal recreational activities or in the organized intramural program.